-From left to right: Christopher Dalbom, Program Manager; Mark Davis, Director; Harry Vorhoff, Senior Research Fellow.
+From left to right: Christopher Dalbom, Program Manager; Dean Boyer, Senior Research Fellow; Caitrin Reilly, Senior Research Fellow; Mark Davis, Director.

 Mark Davis is a Senior Research Fellow at Tulane University Law School and Director of the Institute on Water Resources Law and Policy at the Law School.
 He comes to the Institute after 14 years as the Executive Director of the Coalition to Restore Coastal Louisiana where he was extensively involved in shaping laws, policies and programs at the state and federal level dealing the restoration and stewardship of coastal ecosystems.
 Prior to that time he practiced law in Washington DC and Chicago.
 He has also been an adjunct professor at IIT Chicago Kent School of Law and Indiana University's School of Business in Indianapolis.
 He has a JD, with honors, from Indiana University and an MLT from the Georgetown University Law Center.